 Dating Coach Services - Men & Women

-First date ideas, wardrobe styling, places to meet singles, where to sit at bars & restaurants, body language, vocal intonation, eye contact, conversation skills, how to be more approachable, conversation starters, grooming, hygiene, hair, wardrobe, style, hobbies, lifestyle choices, uncovering blindspots, reducing biases, weeding out creeps & time-wasters and more.
+First date ideas, wardrobe styling, places to meet singles, body language, vocal intonation, eye contact, conversation skills, how to be more approachable, grooming, hygiene, wardrobe, style, hobbies, lifestyle choices, reducing biases, weeding out time-wasters and more.
+Let's chat!

 Most flashes, especially on phones are harsh beams of light.
 Professional photographers soften flashes with diffusers, umbrellas, bounce light off walls or ceilings or use natural light ideally.